drewlee/cookie_utility/README.md

 Arguments:
 * **name** - the name of the cookie to delete, specified as a string
 * **opts** - an object that allows for the specification of additional settings, as setting should match the options that are specified when the cookie was created
   * **path** - the url path from which the cookie is accessed from
 	* **domain** - the domain from which the cookie is accessed from

 If the cookie is successfully deleted, true is returned.
 Otherwise, the method returns boolean false.

-basic example:
+Basic example:
 ```javascript
 Cookie.remove('useremail');
 ```

-example with options:
+Example with options:
 ```javascript
 Cookie.remove('useremail', {
     path: '/',